nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Removes the corresponding field value(s) matching the `KEYWORD`.
   * e.g. `l/Java` will remove `Java` from the languages of the contact.
-* Clears the field value(s) when no keyword is provided for the field.
+* Clears the field value(s) when no keyword is provided for the field even if the field is empty.
   * e.g. `t/` will remove all the tags associated with the contact.

 Examples: